ModGardenEvent/website/src/content/blog/garden_timeline.md

 Take a break!
 This is also the time where those who asked for extensions will finish their mods.

-This also gives us time to make sure that everybody's mods are approved on Modrinth.
+This also gives us time to make sure that everybody's mods are approved on Modrinth and to finish up any of our internals.

 ## The Tweak Phase